-While we don't have a specific answer as to which types of wood should not be used to smoke a turkey, we can advise you that if you do not like intense, bold flavors, then it would be best to avoid Hickory wood, Mesquite wood, and Oak.
+While we don't have a specific answer as to which types of wood should not be used to smoke a turkey, we can advise you that if you do not like intense, bold, and sweeter smoke flavors, then it would be best to avoid Hickory, Mesquite wood, and Oak.

 However, if you want to use them, you could always use fruitwoods, Pecan, and Maple to tone them down a bit.

-Don’t forget to try a few mixes of different wood the next time you think of smoking that magnificent bird.
+Don’t forget to try a few mixes of different wood the next time you think of smoking poultry or this magnificent bird.

 One thought on “9 Best Woods for Smoking Turkey (Strength & Characteristics)”